HR 968

 HR 968 (HD 20121) is a triple star in the Eridanus constellation with an apparent magnitude of 5.93.
 A close pair, a magnitude 6.6 F-type star and a magnitude 6.9 A-type star, are accompanied by a fainter common proper motion companion 3.6 " away.
 The three combined are barely visible to the naked eye.
+It had the Bayer designation u Eridani by Nicolas Louis de Lacaille before Francis Baily dropped the title.